 - (4) Procedures for ensuring the health and safety of residents during severe weather situations, such as tornadoes and floods, and designation of tornado shelter areas in the facility; and - (5) Procedures, as appropriate, for ensuring the health and safety of residents in residential care facilities located in close proximity to areas known to have specific disaster potential, such as airports, chemical processing plants, and railroad tracks. - (6) Each residential care facility will notify the director by electronic mail or telephone when there is an interruption of normal business services due to an emergency or a disaster involving the facility. - (K) Each residential care facility shallis obligated to conduct the following drills unless the state fire marshal allows a home to vary from this requirement obligation and the residential care facility has written documentation to this effect from the state fire marshal: - (1) Twelve fire exit drills, one conducted on each shift at least every three months to familiarize staff members and residents with signals, evacuation procedures and emergency action required actions that may be necessary under varied times and conditions.
 Fire exit drills shallwill include the transmission of a fire alarm signal to the appropriate fire department or monitoring station, verification of receipt of that signal, and simulation of emergency fire conditions except that the movement of infirm and bedridden residents to safe areas or to the exterior of the structure is not required necessary for these drills.
 Drills conducted between nine p.m. and six a.m. may use a coded announcement instead of an audible alarm.
 Residential care facilities that have an alarm system that is not capable of sending a fire alarm signal if an audible alarm is not used shallare obligated to transmit a fire alarm signal and verify receipt of that signal no more than twelve hours after the coded announcement.
-Fire drills shall-will meet the following requirements to safe. - (a) Each staff member shallis obligated to participate in at least one fire drill annually. - (b) One staff member with knowledge of the disaster preparedness plan and the fire evacuation routes shallis obligated to be designated to observe and evaluate each drill and shall-not participate in that drill. - (c) Residents capable of self-evacuation shall are to be actually evacuated to safe areas or to the exterior of the residential care facility in at least two fire drills a year on each shift.
+Fire drills shall-will meet the following requirements to a state of a state of a state of a state of the state of a state of a state of a state of a state of the state of a state of the state of th - (a) Each staff member shallis obligated to participate in at least one fire drill annually. - (b) One staff member with knowledge of the disaster preparedness plan and the fire evacuation routes shallis obligated to be designated to observe and evaluate each drill and shall-not participate in that drill. - (c) Residents capable of self-evacuation shall are to be actually evacuated to safe areas or to the exterior of the residential care facility in at least two fire drills a year on each shift.
 Movement of non-ambulatory residents to safe areas or to the exterior of the facility is not required necessary for these drills.